 Space is harsh and only the toughest technology can survive the extreme temperatures, intense radiation and deep vacuum of outer space.
-NanoAvionics conducts a full suite of environmental tests to ensure M6P nano-satellites, and the payloads they carry, can withstand these conditions.
-We simulate the harsh conditions of outer space here on Earth to help our clients revise their payload designs and to prove that their M6P nanosatellites are ready for launch and performing their missions.
+NanoAvionics conducts a full suite of environmental tests to ensure NanoAvionics built nanosatellites, and the payloads they carry, can withstand these conditions.
+We simulate the harsh conditions of outer space here on Earth to help our clients revise their payload designs and to prove that their nano/microsatellites are ready for launch and performing their missions.

 NanoAvionics’ testing regime creates conditions even more extreme than what the nanosatellite will actually experience in orbit.
 These environmental tests include: